lelloc/doc-admin/content/communication-notifications/s-mime-certificates.rst

 Faculty and staff have key roles safeguarding critical information by implementing information security policies, standards, and controls.
 Safe email communication is a vital part of protecting this communication.

-OTRS empowers you to encrypt communications where needed by means of :doc:`s-mime-certificates` or :doc:`pgp-keys`
+OTRS empowers you to encrypt communications where needed by means of :doc:`s-mime-certificates` or :doc:`pgp-keys`.

 .. note::

    Setup of services and software required for encryption are not covered here because of independence to this software.

 Use this screen to add S/MIME certificates to the system.
 The S/MIME management screen is available in the *S/MIME Certificates* module of the *Communication & Notifications* group.